Relintai/pandemonium_engine_docs/usage/io/data_paths.md

 ~~~~~~~~~~~~~~~~~~~

 If you create a file called `._sc_` or `sc_` in the same directory as the
-editor binary (or in `MacOS/Contents/` for a macOS editor .app bundle), Godot
+editor binary (or in `MacOS/Contents/` for a macOS editor .app bundle), Pandemonium
 will enable *self-contained mode*.
-This mode makes Godot write all editor data, settings, and cache to a directory
+This mode makes Pandemonium write all editor data, settings, and cache to a directory
 named `editor_data/` in the same directory as the editor binary.
 You can use it to create a portable installation of the editor.

-The `Steam release of Godot ( https://store.steampowered.com/app/404790/ )` uses
+The `Steam release of Pandemonium ( https://store.steampowered.com/app/404790/ )` uses
 self-contained mode by default.

 Note: